Australia national rugby union team: 2010s

 2019 saw some improvement from the previous year.
-Despite losing to South Africa 35-17 in Johannesburg, they defeated Argentina 16-10, and then Australia surprised New Zealand with a thumping 47–26 win in Perth, equalling the largest margin of defeat for the All Blacks in a test match, tied with Australia's 28–7 victory in 1999.
+Despite losing to South Africa 35–17 in Johannesburg, they defeated Argentina 16–10, and then Australia surprised New Zealand with a thumping 47–26 win in Perth, equalling the then largest margin of defeat for the All Blacks in a test match, tied with Australia's 28–7 victory in 1999.
 New Zealand reversed the result in the return match in Auckland, however, with a comprehensive 36–0 win to retain the Bledisloe Cup.
 At the 2019 Rugby World Cup Australia won three of their four pool matches, but a close loss to Wales led to a quarter-final fixture with England.
-Yet another defeat to the English, by 40–16, ended the Australian campaign and the following day Cheika announced that he would resign as head coach by the end of the year.
+Yet another defeat to the English, still coached by Eddie Jones, by 40–16, ended the Australian campaign and the following day Cheika announced that he would resign as head coach by the end of the year.
 His contract had been due to expire following the World Cup.
 The Wallabies ended the decade placed 6th in the international rankings, a fall of 3 places from the beginning of the 2010s.